Victoria (state): Agriculture

 Most of Australia – including this state – imposed a moratorium on GM canola in 2003 to consider the positives and negatives.
 After consideration the ban here was lifted in 2008 and the state's produced a review of the effects of the moratorium and the expected economic and other effects of adoption or failure to adopt GM canola.
 The government finds a benefit of AUS45 $/hectare/season over conventional.

+Late in 2019, the COVID-19 pandemic began, and Australian agriculture was heavily impacted by the resulting supply chain issues.
+The scarcity of freight space and disruption to Chinese New Year purchases was particularly painful, with China being Australia's largest export market and a particularly large buyer of live seafood.
+As of 2022 there are almost 100 strawberry farms here, most close to Melbourne CBD in the Yarra Valley.
+They are represented by the Victorian Strawberries organization, who recommend varieties for production.